Saturday, October 12, 2024

 Time for another retrospective post from the Kodak era.
 This time we’re off to Kamakura, a historic coastal city on the Miura peninsula south of Tokyo.
 The city is renowned for Kamakura Daibutsu, otherwise known as The Great Buddha of Kamakura, at Kotoku-in temple.

 Kamakura is one of Japan's ancient capitals, alongside Kyoto and Nara.
 It served as the seat of the Kamakura shogunate for almost 150 years from 1185 to 1333.
 This was also Japan’s first military government.
-As a result, the city is filled with note-worthy temples and shrines.
+As a result, the city is filled with many ancient and note-worthy temples and shrines.

 Kamakura Daibutsu is a large bronze statue of a seated Buddha.
 It sits on a low-profile stone podium.
 Including the base, it measures 13.35 metres high and weighs about 93 tonnes.
 According to temple records, the statue dates from around 1252 and thus was cast at the height of the Kamakura shogunate.